seamustuohy/GTAS/README.md

 mvn hibernate4:export
 7. Deploy to tomcat
 > cp gtas-webapp/gtas.war [tomcat home]/webapps
 8. The lookup data (countries, airports, carriers) is located in gtas-commons/src/main/resources/sql.
+Make sure you load countries.sql before airports.sql.
 Load these files from the mysql command line as you may experience problems with special characters from Heidisql:
 > mysql -u root -p
 source [sql filename]
 9. Sample users and roles are in gtas_data.sql